 In many cases, they simply put the new discounted price and make people believe they’re getting a bargain.
 Consumers are positive that they are saving by choosing on the discounted rates – but this doesn’t really illustrate the saving.

-Such errors in thinking that occurs when we process and interpret information, affecting our judgments and decisions we make, is Cognitive bias.
+Such errors in thinking that occur when we process and interpret information, affecting our judgments and decisions we make, is Cognitive bias.

-Amongst many other types of Cognitive bias, Anchoring bias is most commonly observed in the human decision making process.
-Beyond purchasing and financial decisions, ‘anchoring effect’ has an impact on many areas:
+Amongst many other types of Cognitive bias, Anchoring bias is most commonly observed in the human decision-making process.
+Beyond purchasing and financial decisions, the ‘anchoring effect’ has an impact on many areas: